-Peter Kaufmann, PhD is a clinical psychologist and psychoanalyst and is faculty and supervisor at The Institute for the Psychoanalytic Study of Subjectivity (IPSS) and The National Institute for the Psychotherapies (NIP).
-He currently is co-chair of the overall IPSS program and co-coordinator of the IPSS four -year program.
+Peter Kaufmann, Ph.D is faculty and supervisor at IPSS and co-coordinator of the IPSS four -year program.
 He has a particular interest in comparative psychoanalysis and in efforts to integrate the clinical approaches and sensibilities represented by different theoretical perspectives.
 He also has published several papers including “The Guilt of Tragic Man”, “Working with Men Who Please Too Much”, and “On Transforming the Reparative Quest” that reflect his additional interest in the topics of mourning and pathological accommodation.
 Along with Jenny Kaufmann, he has written recent papers, Emerging from the Shadows of Parental Narcissism, We have Met the Enemy and It Is Us and A Battle Cry for Our Moment: Revisiting the Two Analyses of Mr. Z., that explore the clinical issues and process involved in working with the effects of traumatic narcissism.

-is a Founding Faculty member of The Institute for the Psychoanalytic Study of Subjectivity.
+Frank Lachmann, Ph.D. is a founding faculty member of The Institute for the Psychoanalytic Study of Subjectivity.
 He has been a major contributor to Contemporary Psychoanalysis and Self Psychology.
 In their joint work, Frank Lachmann and Beatrice Beebe have enriched psychoanalysis by providing life-long principles of the organization of experience, derived from empirical infant studies, that offer new ways of understanding and potentially transforming the analyst-patient relationship.
 Dr. Lachmann has uniquely been able to draw on his love of music to inform the analytic process.
 Utilizing master classes taught by Isaac Stern, and the music of Richard Wagner and Igor Stravinsky, he discovered illustrations of cross-modal transfer and violations of expectations.
 As a writer, scholar, teacher, and supervisor, Frank Lachmann continues to surpass our expectations with humor, complexity, a depth of tradition, and breadth of innovation.
 Lachmann is the author of over 100 publications and books written individually and collaboratively with Beatrice Beebe, Jim Fosshage, Joe Lichtenberg, and Bob Stolorow.
 He is the author of Transforming Aggression: Psychotherapy with the Difficult-to-Treat Patient and Transforming Narcissism: Reflections on Empathy, Humor, and Expectations.

-Peter Lessem, PhD is a psychoanalytic psychotherapist who has been treating individuals and couples for over thirty years.
+Peter Lessem, Ph.D. is a psychoanalytic psychotherapist who has been treating individuals and couples for over thirty years.
 He has also been a clinical supervisor and faculty member at Institute for the Psychoanalytic Study of Subjectivity (IPSS) as well as other analytic institutes.
 Peter has taught courses on therapeutic action, self psychology, intersubjectivity and attachment.
 In addition to his textbook Self Psychology: An Introduction, he has also written and lectured on masochism, the repetition compulsion, and the relationship between attachment and self object experience.

 Olga Bidun is IPSS’s Administrative Coordinator.
 Her responsibilities include maintaining the Institute’s schedules and communications.
 Prior to IPSS, Olga worked in the international travel and insurance industry.
 She graduated from Salisbury University with a Bachelor of Arts in French.
 A naturalized U.S. citizen from Belarus, Olga speaks Russian, English and French.
 She is happily married and lives with her husband and daughter in Manhattan.
 In her spare time, Olga is a successful real estate agent.